eugenielai/eugenielai.github.io/posts/dssg.md

 ![alt text][charging_sites]{: height="60%" width="60%" style="display: block; margin: 0 auto"}

-Therefor, the EV transformation strategy is much needed.
+Hence the EV transformation strategy is much needed.

+As a part of the transformation strategy, EV infrastructure plays an essential role in promoting EV adoption.
+However, without adequate tech support, the existing process to determine where to install an EV charging site is solely based on experts' experiences and observations, despite a large volume of data owned by the city.

-The purpose of this project is to help Surry adopt EV faster by giving statistical insights to guide the EV strategy development.
-Specifically, our **goal** was to help the city strategically implement EV infrastructure (e.g., charging stations) in Surrey.
+The **purpose** of our project is to help Surry adopt EV faster by providing city planners with statistical evidence to guide the EV infrastructure development.
+Specifically, our **goal** was to help the city strategically implement EV charging stations in Surrey.

 Our work consists of a database, a visualization tool, and the application of statistical modelling and machine learning on the datasets.
 This post focuses on the visualization tool and its impact.